-How do romance scams happen?
+How romance scams work

 If you’re one of them, keep in mind that not all of the profiles you see online are genuine or operated by someone with good intentions.

-To lure victims, these scammers might include attractive — and often fake — photos on their profiles.
+To lure victims, these scammers include attractive — and often fake — photos on their profiles.
+And these scams don’t only play out on dating sites: Bad actors may create a fake profile on social media for similar schemes.

 How to run a reverse image search